danielkrupinski/Osiris/README.md

 * 5 September 2024
     * "Player Info In World" and "Outline Glow" have now separate tabs in settings GUI

-* 4 September 2024
-    * Renamed "Player Information Through Walls" to "Player Info In World"
-    * Player outline glow has now lower opacity on players with deathmatch immunity

 ## Technical features